-- directory The working directory of the server.
+directory The working directory of the server.
 Any non-absolute pathnames in the configuration file will be taken as relative to this directory.
 The default location for most server output files (e.g. named.run) is this directory.
 If a directory is not specified, the working directory defaults to '.', the directory from which the server was started.
-The directory specified should be an absolute path. - key-directory When performing dynamic update of secure zones, the directory where the public and private key files should be found, if different than the current working directory.
-The directory specified must be an absolute path. - named-xfer This option is obsolete.
+The directory specified should be an absolute path.

+key-directory When performing dynamic update of secure zones, the directory where the public and private DNSSEC key files should be found, if different than the current working directory.
+The directory specified must be an absolute path.
+(Note that this option has no effect on the paths for files containing non-DNSSEC keys such as the rndc.key.

+named-xfer This option is obsolete.
 It was used in BIND 8 to specify the pathname to the named-xfer program.
-In BIND 9, no separate named-xfer program is needed; its functionality is built into the name server. - tkey-domain The domain appended to the names of all shared keys generated with TKEY.
-When a client requests a TKEY exchange, it may or may not specify the desired name for the key.
-If present, the name of the shared key will be "client specified part" + "tkey-domain".
-Otherwise, the name of the shared key will be "random hex digits" + "tkey-domain".
-In most cases, the domainname should be the server's domain name. - tkey-dhkey The Diffie-Hellman key used by the server to generate shared keys with clients using the Diffie-Hellman mode of TKEY.
-The server must be able to load the public and private keys from files in the working directory.
-In most cases, the keyname should be the server's host name.

-cache-file This is for testing only.
-Do not use.

-- dump-file The pathname of the file the server dumps the database to when instructed to do so with rndc dumpdb.
-If not specified, the default is named\dump.db. - memstatistics-file The pathname of the file the server writes memory usage statistics to on exit.
-If specified the statistics will be written to the file on exit.

-In BIND 9.5 and later this will default to named.memstats.
-BIND 9.5 will also introduce memstatistics to control the writing.
+In BIND 9, no separate named-xfer program is needed; its functionality is built into the name server.

+tkey-gssapi-credential The security credential with which the server should authenticate keys requested by the GSS-TSIG protocol.
+Currently only Kerberos 5 authentication is available and the credential is a Kerberos principal which the server can acquire through the default system key file, normally /etc/krb5.keytab.
+Normally this principal is of the form "DNS/server.domain".
+To use GSS-TSIG, tkey-domain must also be set.